codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 11. Receive Messages

-Now we can fetch last 50 messages from parse and bind them to the ListView with the use of our custom messages adapter.
+Now we can fetch last 50 messages from parse and bind them to the ListView with the use of our custom messages adapter within `ChatActivity.java`:

 ```java
 ...